Bragg's Additivity Rule and Core and Bond model studied by real-time TDDFT electronic stopping simulations: the case of water vapor: Results and discussion

 For water vapor the rt-TDDFT electronic stopping curve (Fig.~\ref{fig4}A) coincides with the SRIM curve and with the { experimental data} to an excellent extent, except at very low energies.
 When compared to SRIM, the position of the Bragg peak in the rt-TDDFT curve is red-shifted by 15 keV/amu, from $E_k=75$ to $60$ keV/amu, and the peak value of $S_e$ is underestimated in $0.34\times\mathrm{10^{-15}eVcm^2/atom}$, i.e. a 4\%.
 In a previous work, we calculated the $S_e$ curve for protons in {\it liquid} water, using the (smaller) 6-311G** basis set and found that the position of the Bragg peak in rt-TDDFT $S_e$ curve was also red-shifted by 15 keV/amu, and the peak value of $S_e$ was underestimated by a similar 4\% ~\citep{Gu2020}.

 To assess the contribution of the additional diffuse and polarization functions included in the present basis set, 6-311++G(2d2p), but absent in 6-311G**, we re-calculated the $S_e$ curve for protons in {\it liquid} water with the new basis, {using 16 pre-sampled ion trajectories for the liquid water sample composed of 104 molecules.} The effect of the additional basis functions is to reduce the red shift of the Bragg peak relative to SRIM to 5 keV/amu, and the underestimation of the peak height to less than 2\%.
-These results indicate that the accuracy of $S_e$ calculated by rt-TDDFT simulations with Gaussian basis sets can be increased by improving the basis, as suggested in~\citep{Gu2020} (Supplementary Information).
-However, the absolute quality of the calculated $S_e$ for a given basis set depends on the phase state, or density of the target material.
+These results indicate that the accuracy of $S_e$ calculated by rt-TDDFT simulations with Gaussian basis sets can be increased by improving the basis, as discussed in the Supplementary Information in~\citep{Gu2020}.
+However, the absolute quality of the calculated $S_e$ for a given basis set depends on the phase state, whether gas or condensed, and more generally on the density of the target material.
 Specifically, a larger basis set is required to achieve the same accuracy in water vapor than in liquid water or ice.

 In the low energy end, when $E_k<5$ keV/amu, the rt-TDDFT stopping values for water vapor fall below the experimental data and the empirical SRIM data, with the relative difference increasing as $E_k$ decreases.
 The underestimation of rt-TDDFT $S_e$ at low energies becomes even larger when we take into account the red shift due to basis set effects.
 The red shift can be observed clearly in the high-energy end of Fig.~\ref{fig4}A, where the rt-TDDFT results (solid green line) lie to the left of SRIM (dashed line) and experiment (open circles).
 This effect has also been reported for other targets in TDDFT~\citep{Schleife2015,Maliyov2018,Gu2020} and quantum Monte Carlo calculations~\citep{Alcocer-Avila2019}.
 If we shift the rt-TDDFT curve to the right to make it coincide with experiment and SRIM, then the values at low energies become even lower, thus enhancing the underestimation of $S_e$ in that region.